Spring Awakening (play): Act III

 After an investigation, the professors at the school hold that the primary cause of Moritz's suicide was an essay on sexuality that Melchior wrote for him.
 Refusing to let Melchior defend himself, the authorities roundly expel him.
 At Moritz's funeral, the adults call Moritz's suicide selfish and blasphemous; Moritz's father disowns him.
 The children come by later and pay their own respects.
 As they all depart, Ilse divulges to Martha that she found Moritz's corpse and hid the pistol he used to kill himself.

 Mrs. Gabor is the only adult who believes Melchior and Moritz committed no wrongdoing, and that Melchior was made into a scapegoat.
 Mr. Gabor, however, brands his son's actions as depraved.
 He shows her a letter that Melchior wrote to Wendla, confessing his remorse over "sinning against her".
 Upon recognizing Melchior's handwriting, she breaks down.
 They decide to put Melchior in a reformatory.
 There, several students intercept a letter from Wendla; aroused, they masturbate as Melchior leans against the window, haunted by Wendla and the memory of Moritz.

 Wendla suddenly falls ill.
 A doctor prescribes pills, but after he leaves, Wendla's mother informs her of the true cause of her sickness: pregnancy.
 She condemns Wendla for her sins.
 Wendla is helpless and confused, since she never loved Melchior, and she yells at her mother for not teaching her properly.
-An abortion provider arrives.
-Meanwhile, back at school, Hanschen Rilow and Ernst Robel share a kiss and confess their homosexuality to each other.
+A back-alley abortionist arrives.
+Meanwhile, on an evening spent together, Hänschen Rilow and Ernst Robel share a kiss and confess their homosexuality to each other.

 In November, an escaped Melchior hides in a cemetery where he discovers Wendla's tombstone, which attests that she died of anemia.
 There, he is visited by Moritz's ghost, who is missing part of his head.
 Moritz explains that, in death, he has learned more and lived more than in his tortured life on earth.
 Melchior is almost seduced into traveling with Moritz into death, but a mysterious figure called the Masked Man intervenes.
 Moritz confesses that death, in fact, is unbearable; he only wanted to have Melchior as a companion again.
 The Masked Man informs Melchior that Wendla died of an unnecessary abortion, and that he has appeared to teach him the truth about life in order to rescue him from death.
 Melchior and Moritz bid each other farewell as the cryptic figure guides Melchior away.